-If you accidentally hooked your ATV battery up backwards, do not panic.
-Disconnect the battery and let’s go over what you need to do to fix your ATV.
+If you accidentally hooked your battery up backwards, do not panic.
+Disconnect the battery and let’s go over what you need to do to fix this issue.

 The good news, it’s usually something simple.